WestGrid/SciVis2021/content/data.md

 Alternatively, you can use the traditional netCDF4 Python interface:

 ~~~
-from netCDF4 import Dataset
+import netCDF4 as nc
-all = Dataset('spherical001.nc', 'r')
+all = nc.Dataset('spherical001.nc', 'r')
 print(all)                            # show all variables inside this dataset
 all.variables['temperature'][:,:,:]   # this is a 180x201x360 numpy array
 all.variables['r'][:]                 # radial discretization